pulumi/pulumi-hugo/themes/default/style-guide.md

 ### Example

-> This is soemthing a person said.
+> This is something a person said.